FAQs About: XiteBio® SoyRhizo® and XiteBio® PulseRhizo®

 Yes, although all inoculants contain live rhizobia, different crops require different rhizobia.
 For instance, soybeans need Bradyrhizobium japonicum bacteria to form nodules, while peas need Rhizobium leguminosarum bacteria.
 While different legumes often need different species of rhizobia to form nodules, there are some exceptions, e.g., peas, lentils, and faba beans associate with the same species of rhizobia

-Soybean inoculation is a simple and easy way to increase soybean yields, and XiteBio SoyRhizo has shown a consistent yield increase of a minimum of 1-2 bushels per acre.
+Soybean inoculation is a simple and easy way to increase soybean yields, and XiteBio SoyRhizo has shown a consistent yield increase of an average of 2.5 bushels per acre.
 It only takes 1/3 to 1/2 bushel per acre yield increase to offset the cost of inoculation, making yearly inoculation a feasible way to ensure nitrogen fixation is always at its maximum.
+Inoculation is also cheaper than applying N fertilizer.
+It takes 4.8 lbs of N to grow one bushel of soybeans on average (9), which is far more costly than inoculating seeds with rhizobia.

 Is there a way to test Rhizobium levels in my soil?